Marriage of US Citizens Abroad

 Many countries have different requirements which often turn marriage preparations into "jumping through the bureaucratic hoops".
 For example, marrying in China may be faster than in Philippines but more complicated from documentation standpoint.
 Even though there is no "one-size-fits-all" recommendation, the below is the suggested procedure to take into the account local country specifics in advance and to get all your necessary documents in order with less hassle:

-Canada Legalization Services dealt with many marriage documents for various countries.
-Nonetheless, it is difficult to list universal and standardized requirements.
+Canada Legalization Services© and our USA branch WDC Apostille & Legalization Services dealt with many marriage documents for all countries except North Korea.
+Nonetheless, it is difficult to list universal and standardized requirements, as each case is unique!

 Usually, we offer our clients either apostille at the U.S. Department of State or authentication at U.S. Department of State with subsequent legalization at a foreign Embassy/Consulate.